bekk/bekk-christmas/post/thecloud/wip-building-a-dashboard-with-google-bigquery-and-datastudio-1-2.md

 calendar: thecloud
 post_year: 2019
 post_day: 14
-title: WiP - Building a dashboard with Google BigQuery and DataStudio (1/2)
+title: Building a dashboard with Google BigQuery and DataStudio (1/2)
 ingress: >-
   Dashboards and information screens are becoming increasingly common for monitoring and displaying important, relevant information at a glance.
 Over